CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 {{<tab "NetQ UI" >}}

-1. On the Manage Switch Assets page, Click **Upgrade**, then click **Image Management**.
+1. On the Manage Switch Assets page, select **Upgrade**, then **Image Management**.

-2. On the Cumulus Linux Images card, click the *View # missing CL images* link to see what images you need.
-This opens the list of missing images.
+2. On the Cumulus Linux Images card, select *View # missing CL images* to see which images you need.
+This opens a list of missing images.

-    {{<figure src="/images/netq/lcm-linux-images-card-at-install-missinglink-300.png" width="200">}}
+    {{<figure src="/images/netq/lcm-linux-images-card-at-install-missinglink-300.png" alt="cumulus linux images card with link to view missing images" width="200">}}

 <div style="padding-left: 18px;">{{<notice tip>}}
 If you have already specified a default image, you must click <strong>Manage</strong> and then <strong>Missing</strong> to see the missing images.